A must read for first time backpackers/travellers.

 I got a 3 in1 USB cable that has the two different Iphone connections and a small camera connection.
 I got it in Primark for £2.50 and it is worth its weight in gold.

-I would also consider packing a solar charger for your phone/camera, for when your out and about.
+I would also consider packing a solar charger or a back up battery charger for your phone/camera, for when your out and about.
 They range in price, starting from £6 on Amazon.

 Playing cards are essential for long journeys, killing time, making friends, drinking games.